Retinopathy of Prematurity

 Pathophysiology

-Retinal blood vessel development starts at around 16 weeks and is complete by 37 – 40 weeks gestation.
+Retinal blood vessel development starts at around 16 weeks and is complete by 37–40 weeks gestation.
 The blood vessels grow from the middle of the retina to the outer area.
-This vessel formation is stimulated by hypoxia, which is a normal condition in the retina during pregnancy.
-When the retina is exposed to higher oxygen concentrations in a preterm baby, particularly with supplementary oxygen during medical care, the stimulant for normal blood vessel development is removed.
+This vessel formation is stimulated by hypoxia, which is normal in the retina during pregnancy.
+Vascular endothelial growth factor (VEGF) promotes the development of new vessels.

 Assessment